copilot-extensions/preview-sdk.js/dreamcode.md

 - `respond` is an API to send different types of responses to the user
 - `log` is the logger as we use it in Octokit.
 See https://github.com/octokit/core.js?tab=readme-ov-file#logging

-On how to receive the events (transport layer)
+On how to receive the events (transport layer):

 - `createNodeMiddleware` is something we have currently built into some of the Octokit SDKs, e.g. https://github.com/octokit/app.js?tab=readme-ov-file#createnodemiddlewareapp-options.
 However, I think we will move these out into separate packages, such as `@octokit/webhooks-middleware-node`, etc. But for now, we can just assume that we ship with it by default.
 We can also add other middlewares for Netlify/Vercel edge functions, lambda, etc.